thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 **TIP:** If your user account doesn't belong to the `admin` group, it'll be difficult to manage your development machine.

-### Questions?
+### Exercise

-What's the account name of the current user on your computer?
+Find out the account name and groups of the current user of your computer.

-What are some of the groups that your current user belongs to?

 ## The `pwd` command